 We launched Dreamscape in a glass cocoon — opaque me and transparent you.
 Content is buried there — over black people, white people, red people, yellow people, brown people, rich people, poor people, and melancholy.
 Inside pods power is fetish, and fashion is an avatar.
 My work explores the freedom to be who we are — dreaming unfettered in space — birds…

 The [Dollhouse with the Red Corvette] is a lateral, vertical, linear, horizontal, and spherical art installation.
-It is a poesy puzzle for verse or graffiti, with sublime imagery.
-It functions like a mnemonic, a telltale pastiche for found poesy — in a digital world.
+It is a poesy puzzle for verse and graffiti, with sublime imagery.
+It functions like a mnemonic, a telltale pastiche for found poesy in a digital world.
 Some of the pieces fit, and some are misfits — that lead to other immersions… in this stained-glass heaven — this society in the machine…

 *I’ve toyed with a conundrum, for too long.
 [Reserved][Reserved] functions like a digital art installation in Woodstock!
 (WIP (x Bars)).
 I could render [Reserved][Reserved] a mechanism – to catch That Yoni’s beat in perpetuity.
 I could close the brackets with bars that fills your loins with blood.
 I could leave redundant emptiness here — like tautology or romanticized art, or structural language — in this bifurcated space, like stars.